 Tuesday is for Preaching

 I have been running into a surprising number of layman recently whose cry is depressingly similar.
-In Chicago, here in the suburbs, in Indiana, in Michigan, downstate in Illinois, I keep hearing the same thing.
+In Chicago, here in the suburbs, in Indiana, in Michigan, downstate in Illinois and now, in South Carolina and I keep hearing the same thing.

 - “My pastor isn’t teaching the Bible.”

 - “My pastor doesn’t preach the gospel clearly.”

 - “My pastor doesn’t seem to have any energy or passion in his preaching.”

 - “The leadership of my church doesn’t seem to understand what their job is.
 They don’t seem to give priority to teaching the word of God.”

 - “I need my pastor to teach theology.
 I want him to study hard and tell me the truth.”